-Classic Italian-American linguini with clam sauce with fresh and canned clams, tomatoes and a little fennel and anise-flavored liqueur.
+Classic Italian-American linguine with clam sauce with fresh and canned clams, tomatoes and fennel

 Scrub the clams in the shell well with cold water to remove any grit sticking to the shells.
 If you have any clams whose shells remain open after you've rinsed them, set them on the counter and tap them; if the shell closes in a minute or two, the clam is alive, if not, it's dead and you'll want to discard it.